 Become more profitable - get better control of deviations in your construction projects

-What is a nonconformity?
+What is a variance and project variance?

 What are recurring deviations?

-How to learn from recurring deviations?
+How to learn from non-conformance reports?

 Overview of the project's total number of deviations, open and closed deviations